johnnyhomeless/metronomnom/README.md

 # Metronomnom

-A simple yet powerful metronome application built with Python.
+A simple metronome application built with Python.

 > **Note**: Metronomnom is currently in beta.
 I'm actively working on it, but all main features are functional.